pimclib/pimc-toolkit/docs/man-source/mclst.rst

 There is a sender specific option to set the TTL of the generated traffic.
 By default, however, it sends the traffic with the TTL of 255.

-Similarly to the receiver mode, the mclst utility in the sender mode send packets indefinitely.
-The same option can be used to force mclst terminate after sending the requested number of packets.
+Similarly to the receiver mode, the mclst utility in the sender mode sends packets indefinitely.
+The same option can be used to force mclst to terminate after sending the requested number of packets.

 Command Line Options